 Ownership of 10 percent or more of the ordinary shares of voting stock is the criterion for determining the existence of a direct investment relationship.
-Foreign direct investment and net inflows (% of GDP) in Djibouti were reported at 4.9 % in 2021, according to the World Bank.
+Foreign direct investment and net inflows (% of GDP) in Djibouti were reported at 4.9447 % in 2021, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+Djibouti - Foreign direct investment, net inflows (% of GDP) - actual values, historical data, forecasts, and projections were sourced from the World Bank in August of 2023.